The Coaching Effectiveness Assessment: Your Key to Improved Performance in Contact Centers

 What Does Coaching Effectiveness Mean to Contact Centers?

-When it comes to call centers, coaching efficiency is all about making sure the process for training frontline agents is as effective and productive as possible.
+When it comes to call centers, coaching effectiveness is all about making sure the process for training frontline agents is as efficient and productive as possible.

 6 Qualities of an Effective Call Center Coach

-The role of coaching in contact centers falls a lot on the individual team leads, supervisors, and managers.
+The role of coaching in contact centers generally falls on the individual team leaders, call center managers, and supervisors.

 Tasking someone with coaching doesn’t immediately make them a good coach.
 Just because a frontline associate has outstanding KPI metrics doesn’t mean they have the ability to coach others.
 But for most contact centers, coaching ability isn’t a factor – or isn’t a major factor – in selecting a new supervisor hire.